SorrentinoPro/backallup/README.md

 ```bash
 backallup -r <custom_tar_gz_file> -o
 ```

 ### Yes to all prompts, avoiding all prompts selecting defaults (useful for complex integretions)
 ```bash
 backallup <ANY PARAMETERS> -y
 ```

 ### Create a crontab job for the same command
 ```bash
 backallup <ANY PARAMETERS> -j
 ```
-## Configuration
-Backallup uses a JSON configuration file to restore settings and profiles.
-You can customize the configuration file to suit your needs.

 ### Profiles
 Backallup includes several pre-defined profiles for common use cases.
 Up to date list of supported profiles are: